muxsterdev-oss/POSUM-V2/docs/tokenomics/the-posum-token.md

-💎 The $POSUM Token
+The $POSUM Token
-The $POSUM token is the heart of the POSUM ecosystem, designed for utility, governance, and rewarding our most dedicated community members.
+The $POSUM token is the heart of the POSUM ecosystem, designed for utility, governance, and rewarding our dedicated community members.

-Total Supply: 100,000,000 $POSUM
+Total Supply: 200,000,000 $POSUM

-Official Token Allocation
+Allocation & Distribution
+Our tokenomics are designed for a fair, community-first launch that promotes long-term, sustainable growth.

 Recipient / Purpose

 Allocation